Rapptz/discord.py/docs/guide/topics/error_handling.rst

     To further customize the behaviour of :class:`~.ext.commands.Context`, you can subclass it, and override :meth:`~.ext.commands.Bot.get_context` in your :class:`~.ext.commands.Bot` subclass.

-    ..
-        HTML tags :skull: It works tho...

-        Should this whole example be here about subclassing context... ?
-        I made it inside the details thing because it's too big...

     .. details:: <b>Example</b>